TSP-24/TSP-24/README.md

 ## Verify Functionality:
 Verify that the Flask application is running as expected and you can access any endpoints or functionality you've implemented.
-Do this by navigating to **http://localhost:5000** in a web browser or using tools like cURL or Postman to make requests to the server.
+Do this by navigating to the link showing on the "Running on" part of the terminal in a web browser or using tools like cURL or Postman to make requests to the server.
 You should see the following

 ![image](https://github.com/TSP-24/TSP-24/assets/110961902/dfd66861-3158-40bf-a7d5-c6fdd221eed8)